-Assessment consists of two tests out of which; one should be compulsory class test (on minimum Two Modules) and the other is either a class test or assignment on live problems or course project or Visit to Refrigeration Plat.
+Assessment consists of two tests out of which; one should be compulsory class test (on minimum Two Modules) and the other is either a class test or assignment on live problems or course project.

 Some guidelines for setting up the question paper.
 Minimum 80% syllabus should be covered in question papers of end semester examination.
 In question paper weightage of each module will be proportional to number of respective lecture hours as mention in the syllabus.